Sreya-Kesav/sql-dax-survival-guide/01_SQL_Basics/Select/readme.md

 ```

 SQL doesn't know where to fetch the data from.
----

 ## My Notes

-1.When I started learning SQL, I thought SQL and Database were the same thing.
+1. When I started learning SQL, I thought SQL and Database were the same thing.

 Now I think of: